How to scrape Twitter (X.com) data using Python without Twitter API

 For reliable and convenient web scraping you'll need proxies, for monitoring results and scheduling scraper's runs – some webhooks, for plugging in scraped data without too much hassle – your own API or integrations, etc. Luckily, such comprehensive solutions already exist.
 Any scraper that lives on the Apify platform gets multiple lives.

-With plenty of ready-made scraping tools at your fingertips, like the Twitter Scraper, just hop over to the Apify Store, choose a profile from X.com to scrape, and kick off the scraper.
+With plenty of ready-made scraping tools at your fingertips, like Twitter Scraper, just hop over to Apify Store, choose a profile from X.com to scrape, and kick off the scraper.
 Once it's done, grab your extracted data in Excel, JSON, HTML, or CSV format, take a quick peek, and download it or stash it away for later.
 Feel free to tweak the input settings and explore the vast world of data waiting to be uncovered from tweets and other content on X.com!

 And here's a short video demo showing you how to go about scraping Twitter the easy way: